 It was during this time that the city saw great progress, built massive temples, and grew to be an international trading hub for obsidian.

-Today, Teotihuacan is a UNESCO World Heritage Site and a must-see on any Mexico City itinerary.
+Today, Teotihuacan is a UNESCO World Heritage Site.
 Visiting Teotihuacan from Mexico City is easy because the two are just 30 miles apart.
 Be sure to get here early in the morning to avoid the crowds, beat the heat, and get some stunning pictures of the pyramids.

 3. El Arco of Cabo San Lucas